VladimirStepanov/pocket-golang-sdk/README.md

 This is simple SDK implementation for the [Pocket](https://getpocket.com/developer/?src=footer_v2).
 Before using it, you should create a [Pocket Application](https://getpocket.com/developer/apps/new)

-This SDK implements all developer API features:
+The SDK implements all developer API features:

 - [Authentication](https://getpocket.com/developer/docs/authentication)
 - [Modify](https://getpocket.com/developer/docs/v3/modify)